 Definition

-Literalness refers to a strict adherence to the exact meaning of words, texts, or statements without interpreting their figurative or symbolic meaning.
+Literalness refers to a strict adherence to the exact meaning of words, texts, or statements, without interpreting their figurative or symbolic meaning.
 This concept is especially relevant in language, communication, and comprehension.

 For example, a person who responds with literalness might miss a joke or sarcasm by taking it at face value.
-In literature and art, literalness can be seen as a lack of creativity or imagination, whereas in law, science, or technical writing,

-it is often valued for its clarity and precision.
-Literalness may also describe behavior that avoids nuance or emotional inference in favor of plain facts or direct language, which can be helpful or limiting depending on the context.
+In literature and art, literalness can be seen as a lack of flexibility or imagination, whereas in law, science, or technical writing, it is often valued for its clarity and precision.
+Literalness may also describe behavior that avoids nuance or emotional inference in favor of plain facts and direct language, which can be helpful or limiting depending on the context.

 Etymology